 Five Favorite inReach Adventure Stories

 Our community of inReach® subscribers is constantly embarking on adventures in the outdoors.
 Sometimes those adventures go as planned, and sometimes they don’t.
-Either way, carrying an inReach satellite communication device has helped individuals escape a grizzly bear, survive a medical emergency, be rescued from the middle of the ocean, complete a record-setting sail, save imperiled animals and more.
+Either way, carrying an inReach satellite communication device has helped individuals escape a grizzly bear, survive a medical emergency, travel 12,000 miles in a homebuilt plane, traverse Canada by Jeep, complete a record-setting sail and more.
 Read those stories:

 Couple Escapes Grizzly Bear on Northwest Territories Canoe Trip